jeffThompson/PubJS/README.md

 Creates a series of images named `page_000.jpg` at 900px in the largest dimension and high quality.
 File sizes should be approximately 100-400k each.

+(If you get weird black backgrounds on white pages, it's probably because the pages have transparent backgrounds.
+To fix this, add `-background white -alpha remove`.)

 #### BASICS
 To place your book, just make an empty `div` with the class `PubJS`.
 You also need to list a path to where the page images (created in the previous step) are located using the `data-pages` attribute.